 Dwell Time Indicates the Quality of your Content

-They leave disappointed as they need help finding the answer, reducing their dwell time.
-This indicates that you can work on the quality of the content so that users get the answers.
+They leave disappointed as they need help finding the answer, reducing their page dwell time.
+This indicates that you can work on the quality of the content so that users get the answers and handle the user attention span of the visitors.
 Align it to the user’s intent, discover keywords through research strategies, and the one that helps you to rank.